OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/02-EMG-Setup.md

 title: Setting up for EMG
 ---

-This tutorial will show you how to read EMG data (electrical signals from muscles) using OpenBCI hardware and GUI.
+This document will show you how to read EMG data (electrical signals from muscles) using OpenBCI hardware and GUI.

 ## Materials Needed